enabledhq/enabledhq.github.io/_posts/2016-08-08-ndis-glitch-software-supplier.md

   software glitch, software supplier
 meta-description: >-
-  Instances like the NDIS system glitch are not helping to fend off misperceptions and negative publicity about software development supplier.
+  Instances like the NDIS system glitch are not helping to fend off misperceptions and negative publicity about software development suppliers.
 description: >-
-  Instances like the NDIS system glitch are not helping to fend off misperceptions and negative publicity about software development supplier.
+  Instances like the NDIS system glitch are not helping to fend off misperceptions and negative publicity about software development suppliers.
 short-link: 'http://bit.ly/2aBwNoG'
 hero-banner: /images/Blog_Header_ndis.png
 thumbnail-image: /images/img_ndis_thumb.png